 What happens before the operation?

-You will have received information about how to prepare your child for the operation.
-On the day of surgery, the surgeon will explain the operation in more detail, discuss any worries you may have and ask you to give your permission for the operation by signing a consent form.
-Another doctor will visit you to explain about the anaesthetic.
-If your child has any medical problems, particularly allergies, please tell the doctors about these.
+Parents will have received information about how to prepare their child for the operation.
+On the day of surgery, the surgeon will explain the operation in more detail, discuss any worries parents may have and ask them to give their permission for the operation by signing a consent form.
+Another doctor will visit parents to explain about the anaesthetic.
+If the child has any medical problems, particularly allergies, please tell the doctors about these.
 Please also bring in any medicines your child is currently taking.

-A physiotherapist will assess your child before the operation.
-This will give valuable information about how your child moves around and functions at home and at school.
-This helps us plan the support your child will need to return to what he or she was doing before the operation.
+A physiotherapist will assess the child before the operation.
+This will give valuable information about how the child moves around and functions at home and at school.
+This helps us plan the support the child will need to return to what he or she was doing before the operation.

 What does the operation involve?

-While your child is under a general anaesthetic the surgeon will release the spinal cord from where it is tethered so that it can move as your child grows.
+While the child is under a general anaesthetic the surgeon will release the spinal cord from where it is tethered so that it can move as the child grows.
 If possible, the surgeon will reduce the size of a lipoma to relieve pressure on the spinal cord.
-After the operation, the incision on your child’s back will be closed and covered with a dressing.
+After the operation, the incision on the child’s back will be closed and covered with a dressing.